Naff16/Arduino_DIY/README.md

 	- Tools -> Port -> COM

 ## Installing arduino libraries
-1. Download thr required library
+1. Download the required library
 2. Unzip it
 3. Copy and paste it in C:\Users\Username\Documents\Arduino\libraries (If a regular installation this will be the path)
 4. Open the Arduino IDE